Jerry: I'm Jerry.

 - Harry is laying out his personal crisis to Mac the bartender, who is famous for responding in grunts or one word sentences.
 One Mac understands, he addresses Harry with a short speech, leaving Harry stunned that "He... used grammar!"

-- Ron, the dragonslayer's assistant in The Dragonslayers Apprentice, does not talk.
+- The Dragonslayers Apprentice: Ron, the dragonslayer's assistant, does not talk.
 At all.
 He could, if he wanted to, he just doesn't, and has mastered the art of nonverbal communication.
 So the dragonslayer is shocked one morning when his apprentice tells him that Ron got so drunk at last night's party that he spoke a whole sentence in order to proclaim that he liked the sausages.

 - In The Diamond Throne, the first book of The Elenium, the child Flute doesn't speak at all, but it's made clear that this is because she chooses not to.
 In the second book, things become dire enough that she decides she has to speak, and from that point onward, she hardly shuts up.

-- In The Second Chronicles of Thomas Covenant, Vain, an ur-Vile, never speaks, and simply acts, until the very end of White Gold Wielder, when Vain tells Findail that becoming the Staff of Law is a part of his purpose.
+- The Chronicles of Thomas Covenant: In The Second Chronicles of Thomas Covenant, Vain, an ur-Vile, never speaks, and simply acts, until the very end of White Gold Wielder, when Vain tells Findail that becoming the Staff of Law is a part of his purpose.

 - Legacy of the Dragokin: Mordak gains a voice when he evolves from 'walking armor' to 'evil spirit'.
 He explains this after Kalak expresses surprise at hearing his voice.